rolling-scopes-school/qualifying-stage/tasks/creative-extension/coffee-house.md

 - Briefly describe the technologies, tools, or approaches you used;
 - Share challenges you faced and how you solved them.

-Be ready for your mentor to ask technical questions about your work — to understand how deeply you grasped the topic.
+Be prepared to answer technical questions about your work, as this will help assess how deeply you understand the topic.

 ## 🏆 Evaluation

-❗️ **Please note:** The presentation of your feature will be a part of the technical interview with your mentor.
+❗️ **Please note:** The presentation of your feature will be a part of the technical interview with mentor.
 After the interview, you will receive two separate score:

 - **Creative Extension** — for your idea, implementation quality, and presentation.